-With the aim of preparing a framework to increase the adoption of solar PV in New York, E2TAC at College of Nanoscale Science and Engineering (CNSE) at the University at Albany, together with 30 industry partners, prepared New York’s Solar Roadmap, the first of its kind, in 2007.
+With the aim of preparing a framework to increase the adoption of solar PV in New York, E2TAC at Colleges of Nanoscale Science and Engineering (CNSE), together with 30 industry partners, prepared New York’s Solar Roadmap, the first of its kind, in 2007.
 The roadmap set a target of 2000 MW of grid-connected solar installations to be achieved by 2017, and put forward four recommendations to achieve this target:

 Northeast Photovoltaic Roundtable

 E2TAC at the College of Nanoscale Science & Engineering (CNSE), Department of Energy’s Sunshot Program, U.S. Photovoltaic Manufacturing Consortium, New York Solar Energy Society, Business Council of NYS, Whiteman Osterman & Hanna, and New Energy New York and its partners hosted a series of Roundtables at CNSE’s Albany Nanotech Complex from March-August 2012 in order to identify challenges to be addressed and potential opportunities for gigawatt scale PV deployment in the northeastern U.S.

 The outcomes from the Northeast Photovoltaic Roundtable August 2012 session, which built upon the previous two events in March and April, are detailed in the document Outcomes of the Northeast Photovoltaic Roundtable.
 This document serves to engage in follow-on discussions, opportunities and collaborations amongst the various stakeholders to address key issues that emerged from the Northeast Photovoltaic Roundtable program.
 Download the Outcomes of the Northeast Photovoltaic Roundtable